rundeck/rundeck/docs/en/api/rundeck-api.md

 Result: an Item List of `executions`.
 See [Listing Running Executions](#listing-running-executions).

-The `exections` element will have paging attributes:
+The `executions` element will have paging attributes:

 * `max`: maximum number of results per page
 * `offset`: offset from first of all results